chipsalliance/t1/README.md

 ## Design Space Exploration (DSE) Principles and Methodology:

 Compared to some commercial Out-of-Order core designs with advanced speculation schemes, the architecture of the vector machine is relatively straightforward.
-Instead of dedicating area to a Branch Prediction Unit (BPU), Rename and Reorder Buffer(ROB) or prefetching.
-Vector instructions provide enough metadata to allow T1 to run for thousands elements without requiring a speculation scheme.
+Instead of dedicating the area to a Branch Prediction Unit (BPU), Rename and Reorder Buffer(ROB) or prefetching.
+Vector instructions provide enough metadata to allow T1 to run for thousands of elements without requiring a speculation scheme.

 T1 is designed to balance the throughput, area, and frequency among the VRF, VFU, and LSU.
-With T1 generator, it can be easily configured to achieve either high efficiency or high performance, depending on the desired trade-offs, even adding function units or purging out FPU, which supports `Zve32f` and remains `Zve32x` only.
+With the T1 generator, it can be easily configured to achieve either high efficiency or high performance, depending on the desired trade-offs, even adding function units or purging out FPU, which supports `Zve32f` and remains `Zve32x` only.

 The methodology for the micro-architecture tuning is based on this trade-off idea:

-**The overall vector core frequency should be limited by the VRF memory**: Based on this principle, the VFU pipeline should be retimed to multiple stages to meet the frequency target.
+**The overall vector core frequency should be limited by the VRF memory**.
+Based on this principle, we could retime the VFU pipeline to multiple stages to meet the frequency target.
 For a small, highly efficient core, designers should choose high-density memory (which usually doesn't offer high frequency) and reduce the VFU pipeline stages.
-For a high-performance core, they should increase the pipeline stages and use as the fastest as possible SRAM for the VRFs.
+For a high-performance core, they should increase the pipeline stages and use the fastest possible SRAM for the VRFs.

-**The bandwidth bottleneck is limited by VRF SRAM**: For each VFU, if it is operating, it might encounter hazards due to the limited VRF memory ports, users can increase the banking size of VRFs.
-While the banked VRF is forcing an all-to-all crossbar between the VFU and VRF banks, which has heavily impact at the physical design.
+**The bandwidth bottleneck is limited by VRF SRAM**.
+For each VFU, if it is operating, it might encounter hazards due to the limited VRF memory ports.
+Users can increase the banking size of VRFs.
+The banked VRF is forcing an all-to-all crossbar between the VFU and VRF banks, which has a heavy impact on the physical design.
 Users should trade off the Exec and VRF bandwidth by limiting the connection between Execution and VRFs.

-**The bandwidth of the LSU is limited by the memory ports**: The LSU is also configurable to provide an insane memory bandwidth with a small overhead, it contains these limitation to bus:
+**The bandwidth of the LSU is limited by the memory ports**: The LSU is also configurable to provide an insane memory bandwidth with a small overhead.
+It contains these limitations to bus:
-- requires FIFO(first-in-first-out) ordering in bus, if FIFO is not implemented in the bus ip, a large reorder unit will be implemented due to extremely large outstanding `sourceId` in `TileLink`, while `AWID`, `ARID`, `WID`, `RID`, `BID`.
+- Requiring FIFO(first-in-first-out) ordering in bus.
+If FIFO is not implemented in the bus IP, a large reorder unit will be implemented due to extremely large outstanding `sourceId` in `TileLink,` while `AWID,` `ARID,` `WID,` `RID,` `BID.`
-- requires no-MMU for high-bandwidth-ports, since we may query `DLEN/32` elements from TLB for each cycle in a indexed load store mode, while, there might be a unreasonable page fault outstandings. for now these features are not supported in the current Rocket Core.
+- Requiring no-MMU for high-bandwidth-ports, since we may query `DLEN/32` elements from TLB for each cycle in an indexed load store mode, while there might be an unreasonable page fault outstandings.
+For now, these features are not supported in the current Rocket Core.
-- No Coherence support: any high performance cache cannot bare T1's `DLEN/32` queries.
+- No Coherence support: any high-performance cache cannot bear T1's `DLEN/32` queries.

-The keypoint of T1 LSU is designed to support multiple memory banks.
-Each memory bank has 3 MSHRs for outstanding memory instructions, while every instruction can record thoughts of transaction states in the FIFO ordering.
+The key point of T1 LSU is that it is designed to support multiple memory banks.
+Each memory bank has 3 MSHRs for outstanding memory instructions, while every instruction can record thoughts of transaction states in the FIFO order.
 T1 also supports instruction-level interleaved vector load/store to maximize the use of memory ports for high memory bandwidth.

-For tuning the ideal vector machines, follow these performance tuning methodologies:
+For tuning the ideal vector machines, follow these performance-tuning methodologies:

-- Determine DLEN for your parallelism requirement, AKA the required bandwidth for Vector unit.
+- Determine DLEN for your parallelism requirement, AKA the required bandwidth for the Vector unit.
-- Matching bandwidth for VRF, VFU, LSU.
+- Matching bandwidth for VRF, VFU, and LSU.
 - Based on your workload, determine the required VLEN as it dictates the VRF memory area.
 - Choose the memory type for the VRF, which will determine the chip frequency.
-- Running the IPEmulator and PnR for your workloads to tune micro architecture.
+- Run the IPEmulator and PnR for your workloads to tune micro-architecture.

 ## Development Guide

 The IP emulators are designed to emulate the vector IP.
-[Spike](https://github.com/riscv/riscv-isa-sim) is used as the scalar core integrating with verilated vector IP and use online-difftest for IP-level verification, comparing result between spike as golden reference and T1 vector load store VRF write as test input.
+[Spike](https://github.com/riscv/riscv-isa-sim) is used as the scalar core integrating with ventilated vector IP and uses online-different for IP-level verification, comparing result between spike as a golden reference and T1 vector load store VRF write as test input.

 ### Nix setup
-We use nix flake as our primary build system.
+We use Nix Flake as our primary build system.
 If you have not installed nix, install it following the [guide](https://nixos.org/manual/nix/stable/installation/installing-binary.html), and enable flake following the [wiki](https://nixos.wiki/wiki/Flakes#Enable_flakes).
 Or you can try the [installer](https://github.com/DeterminateSystems/nix-installer) provided by Determinate Systems, which enables flake by default.

 ### Build

-T1 includes a hardware design written in Chisel and a emulator powered by verilator.
+T1 includes a hardware design written in Chisel and an emulator powered by a verilator.
 The elaborator and emulator can be run with various configurations.
-Configurations can be represent by your favorite Pokemon!
-While the only limitation is T1 use [Pokemon type](https://pokemon.fandom.com/wiki/Types) to determine `DLEN`, aka lane size, based on the corresponding map:
+Configurations can be represented by your favorite Pokemon!
+The only limitation is that T1 uses [Pokemon type](https://pokemon.fandom.com/wiki/Types) to determine `DLEN`, aka lane size, based on the corresponding map:

 |Type|DLEN|
 |-|-|